-Sustainable Australia supports a prosperous, diverse and resilient economy, designed to secure a healthy environment and a better quality of life, for all Australians.
-Our economy should grow due to improvements in productivity, innovation, skills, education, workforce participation, technology and entrepreneurship, not population and debt.
+Sustainable Australia Party supports secure jobs via a more diverse economy, with a sustainable environment and a better quality of life for all Australians.
+Our economy should develop due to improvements in productivity, innovation, skills, education, workforce participation, technology and entrepreneurship, not the mirage of growing debt and population.

 Importantly, ‘free trade’ agreements are leading to the narrowing of our economy.
 Specialisation and unsustainable cost undercutting create an ever-growing reliance on imports of many critical products and services.
 But outsourcing our economic security to foreign countries and trading partners leaves Australia extremely vulnerable to global shocks and overseas decision-makers.

 Furthermore, to try to ease the congestion associated with rapid population growth and housing construction, governments are retro-fitting our cities with enormously expensive infrastructure like tunnelled toll roads.
 But our cities are now in ‘diseconomies of scale’, meaning each unit of infrastructure output is increasingly, and now prohibitively, expensive.
 This budget-crippling infrastructure is leading to growing debt and deficit, public asset sales, austerity, new taxes and charges, and per capita service reduction.